 With the autumn season approaching and our minds turning from the summer that never really was to that other unmentionable season, a shopping trip to London may be worth considering.

 London is indisputably the shopping destination that caters for all budgets, so if you’re on a budget and would like to experience the more affordable side of London, you should know that it is possible to shop there on a shoestring.

-First things first, you must sort the accommodation, and we here at Jurys Inn would (naturally) like to recommend the wonderful Jurys Inn hotels in either Chelsea, Croydon, Islington or Watford to lay your head and fill your stomach before setting out on your shopping expedition.
+First things first, you must sort the accommodation, and we here at Jurys Inn would (naturally) like to recommend the wonderful Jurys Inn hotels in either Croydon, Heathrow or Watford to lay your head and fill your stomach before setting out on your shopping expedition.

 For shopping on a budget, the high streets in London are a must, as you’ll find a multitude of bargains just waiting to be picked up.